Time to read: 8 mins

 Exercise

 Staffies are very energetic and will require about 2 hours of exercise a day, depending on your dog and their age.
 Exercise can come in the form of walks or playtime.
-You can include mental stimulation to keep your Staffie busy too.
+You can include mental stimulation to keep your Staffie busy too!

-Staffordshire Bull Terrier health concerns
+Staffordshire Bull Terrier health considerations

 Like all pedigree dogs there are a few breed specific conditions you should be aware of.